₱2,676 Find Cheap Flights from Australia to the Philippines

 • When preparing for your trip to the Philippines, it is worth keeping in mind that most of the airports have limited facilities.
 It is recommended that you travel with hand sanitiser and that you wait until you leave the airport to use ATMs for better transaction prices.

-Top 5 airlines serving from Australia to the Philippines
+Reviews of the top 5 airlines flying from Australia to the Philippines

 Need help choosing which airline to fly with from Australia to the Philippines?
 KAYAK airline reviews give an overall score for each airline based on loads of factors, including comfort, boarding, in-flight entertainment and more, to make your decision easier.
 See airline scores according to verified KAYAK customer reviews.